-User Context: User context is the area where user logon attributes, parameters, authorizations and earlier accessed content are stored.
+User Context: User context is the area where user login attributes, parameters, authorizations, and earlier accessed content are stored.
 These are valid until the user session.
 User logout, buffers are lost.

-Note: Task handler which is a part of work process handles the interpreters.
+Note: Task handler which is a part of the work process handles the interpreters.

-Dispatcher Queue: It is the queue where user exists when work processor is busy.
+Dispatcher Queue: It is the queue where the user exists when the work processor is busy.
 It follows FIFO.

-It is the layer where database is hosted.
-It has its own memory areas, buffer areas, work processes etc. A central RDBMS realizes the database layer of SAP R/3 systems.
-Initially SAP database will use open SQL but database client will convert open SQL into native SQL.
+It is the layer where the database is hosted.
+It has its own memory areas, buffer areas, work processes, etc. A central RDBMS realizes the database layer of SAP R/3 systems.
+Initially, the SAP database will use open SQL but the database client will convert open SQL into native SQL.
 That is the reason SAP supports different databases.

 Features of SAP Basis

-- System administration – It acts like an interface between the system components and the Basis components, emphasizing on the development platform and data dictionary
+- System administration – It acts as an interface between the system components and the Basis components, emphasizing on the development platform and data dictionary

 Advantages of SAP BASIS